 I was trying to think of ways to incorporate some of the work we’ve been doing exploring opposites with some Easter crafts.
-This craft can also be made more challenging by turning the stripes into a patterning lesson for older children.
-Toddlers like my son can keep it simple learning about hard and soft materials while making a cute holiday craft.
+This Easter egg craft can also be made more challenging by turning the stripes into a patterning lesson for older children.
+Toddlers like my son can keep it simple, learning about hard and soft materials while making a cute holiday craft.

 - Cut one sheet of construction paper into a large oval.

-- While they are coloring, cut some stripes of paper from the other sheet.
+- While they are coloring, cut some strips of paper from the other sheet.

-- When they are done introduce the buttons and pom poms.
-Ask your child to feel them, tell you how they feel and if they are the same or different.
-With older children this is a great time for them to make practice patterns before making them permanent.
+- When they are done, then introduce the buttons and pom poms.
+Ask your child to feel them, then tell you how they feel and if they are the same or different.
+With older children, this is a great time for them to make practice patterns before making them permanent.